-US-China Tariff Truce Eases Pressure on UAE Economy
+US-China Tariff Truce Eases Pressure On UAE Economy

-(MENAFN- Click On Group) With Washington and Beijing agreeing to extend trade negotiations until November 10, avoiding immediate tariff escalation, global markets are breathing a sigh of relief, and the UAE stands among the key beneficiaries.
+With Washington and Beijing agreeing to extend trade negotiations until November 10, avoiding immediate tariff escalation, global markets are breathing a sigh of relief, and the UAE stands among the key beneficiaries, analysts say.

-Razan Hilal, Market Analyst, CMT at FOREXcomments: “The UAE economy is in a particularly favorable position right now, benefiting from easing trade tensions, stable inflation, and the likelihood of a rate cut.
+Razan Hilal, market analyst, CMT at forex, said:“The UAE economy is in a particularly favourable position right now, benefiting from easing trade tensions, stable inflation, and the likelihood of a rate cut.
 These factors together could sustain bullish sentiment in equities and keep property market demand robust.
-Even if the global trade environment takes a negative turn, the UAE’s diversified partnerships, particularly its strong bilateral ties with China, give it a unique resilience in weathering short-term shocks."
+Even if the global trade environment takes a negative turn, the UAE's diversified partnerships, particularly its strong bilateral ties with China, give it a unique resilience in weathering short-term shocks.”

 While the current trade truce provides breathing space, a breakdown in talks could quickly reignite market jitters.
 However, the UAE's diversified economic base, expanding non-oil sectors, and strategic positioning as a global trade hub offer buffers against such turbulence.